flopezp23/DF_Mapper/README.md

 # DF_Mapper
+Before to start, install the required python modules by running the following command: pip install -r requirements.txt

 From DF or CCX export the configuration and get the following files:
   To get the Protected Objects configuration, extract protected_object_configuration.json